 PPS 4-08002, for the overall development of Westphalia Center, was previously reviewed for conformance with the applicable policies and strategies of the sector plan.
-The subject PPS is for a small subdivision (9.38 acres) embedded in Westphalia Town Center North (Section 5).
-The development remains in conformance with the applicable policies and strategies.
+The PPS currently under review is for a small subdivision (9.38 acres) embedded in Westphalia Town Center North (Section 5).
+The proposed development remains in conformance with the applicable policies and strategies.